 Our clients in architecture, engineering, industrial design, and manufacturing often need translation and localization of CAD drawings.
-In addition to translation by subject matter experts, teamwork and communication between the translation project manager and the client is essential.
+Teamwork and communication between the translation project manager and the client is essential.

 What files do we need?